carrot-u/carrot-u-docs/2019-session/install-fest/postgres.md

 Once it has installed, you can launch the command line using the PostgreSQL -> SQL Shell option in your Start menu.

+## What else?

+In some cases Postgres may already be installed on your machine, usually with `brew`.
+In this case, trying to start Postgress.app will give you an error that it is already running or that the port is already occupied.

+* If `psql` works, you are still fine.
+* If it does not work, contact the mentors in #carrot-university, and include the command you ran and the output you saw to help us in answering quickly.